-Businesses in all sectors are reacting to increased cyber threats by investing in cyber defenses at an estimated $1 trillion globally over the next five years.
+Businesses in all sectors are reacting to increased cyber threats by investing in cyber defenses at an estimated $1 trillion globally over the next five years, according to Cybersecurity Ventures.
 Going forward, manufacturers may have to change their mindset about security while embracing the very technology that will help them expand their operations.

 Here are a few key ways to mitigate risk for your operations:

 - Identify all of your company’s assets to better understand where threats are likely to come from.
 Penetration testing and risk assessment services can help you manage this process.

 - Conduct vulnerability scanning on a regular basis, and make sure updates and patches are applied as soon as they are released—this can help prevent hackers from exploiting new vulnerabilities.

 - Implement access control measures, even with freshly updated devices.
 By doing so, you can help prevent hackers from accessing other parts of your system if one component is compromised.

 According to a recent report by Cybersecurity Ventures, the cost of cybercrime to business is set to reach $6 trillion annually.
 Malware has spread from PCs and laptops to smartphones and mobile devices, and ransomware has reached epidemic proportions.
 By implementing cybersecurity practices now, you may help prevent costly threats to your business down the road.